 Reading

-Helping our children to become fluent readers is our priority as it supports children's learning across the curriculum and is a key skill that needs to be mastered to ensure that children become successful learners.
+Helping our children to become fluent readers is our priority, as it supports children's learning across the curriculum and is a vital skill that needs to be mastered to ensure that children become successful learners.

-Reading lessons will take place daily for 30 minutes.
+Reading lessons will take place 3x each week (Monday - Wednesday) for 30 minutes.
 In YR and Y1, phonics is taught daily and then a reading session, incorporating phonics, occurs three times a week.
-Y2 will start the year using the phonics/guided reading approach and then move onto more regular whole class reading lessons when the children are ready.
+Y2 will start the year using the phonics / guided reading approach and then move onto more regular, whole class reading lessons when the children are ready.

 Aut 1 |